boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/google-bigquery.md

 8. In the Select a role list, select a role and Click Continue.

-For additional roles, click add Add another role and add each additional role.
+To add additional roles, click on Add another role and add each role individually.

-> **NOTE:**  The Role field affects which resources your service account can access in your project.
-You can revoke these roles or grant additional roles later.
-In production environments, do not grant the Owner, Editor, or Viewer roles in production environments.
-Instead, grant a predefined role or custom role that meets your needs.
+> **NOTE:**  The Role field determines which resources your service account can access in your project.
+You can revoke or grant additional roles later.
+In production environments, avoid granting the Owner, Editor, or Viewer roles.
+Instead, assign a predefined or custom role that suits your requirements.

 8. Click Done to finish creating the service account.
 Do not close your browser window.
 You will use it in the next step.

 **Create a service account key:**

-1. In the Google Cloud console, click the email address for the service account that you created.
+1. In the Google Cloud console, click on the email address for the service account that you created.

-2. Click context menu and select Manage Keys.
+2. Click on the context menu and select Manage Keys.

 ![ServiceAuth](/static/assets/working-with-datasource/data-connectors/images/GoogleBigQuery/ManageKeys.png)